samanvithkashyap/QPrice/README.md

 ---

+### Context Within QML Research

+This project serves as a practical exploration of several open problems in the field of Quantum Machine Learning:

+* **Finding Practical Applications:** We directly address the high-priority challenge of finding "real-life, practical problems" for QML by applying our model to the complex, real-world task of options pricing.

+* **Benchmarking QML Algorithms:** The question "How can we benchmark QML algorithms?" is a major one.
+Our project answers this directly.
+By comparing the VQR (R²: 0.629) against a powerful classical Random Forest (R²: 0.9865), we provide a clear performance benchmark for this specific task and model architecture.

+* **Encountering Barren Plateaus:** Our VQR's flat training convergence plot is a textbook example of the **"Barren Plateau"** problem.
+It demonstrates this major research hurdle in a practical setting, showing the difficulty of optimizing variational quantum circuits.

+---

 ## Project Status

 This was a team research project submitted for the Qiskit Fall Fest.
 The model and findings are experimental and reflect the work done during that event.
 It's intended to serve as a proof-of-concept and a learning exercise.